Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

         // In any case, this is a temporary state and the eventual outcomes are:
         // - A realm certificate is fetched and it info overwrite the placeholder.
         // - We are the ones uploading the initial info certificate, in which case
-        //   the placeholder will become the offical info.
+        //   the placeholder will become the official info.
         {
             "name": "Placeholder",
             "discriminant_value": "PLACEHOLDER"